AscentTracker/AsTra/README.md

 The [demo graph for Tarzan](http://www.helsinki.fi/~syrjanen/AsTra/Tarzan/2014-05-27.html) displays each ascent as a curve, height versus time.
-You can select which ascents are visible, zoom in with mouse etc. Monthy and yearly (statistics)[http://www.helsinki.fi/~syrjanen/AsTra/Tarzan/Stats.html] are calculated for every climber.
+You can select which ascents are visible, zoom in with mouse etc. Monthy and yearly [statistics](http://www.helsinki.fi/~syrjanen/AsTra/Tarzan/Stats.html) are calculated for every climber.

-Check these directories for more information on design and building the hardware and software:
+Check these directories for more information on design, inspiration and building the hardware and software:

 - [hw](hw): AsTra hardware and Arduino software